jensenmatlock/cancel-widget/README.md

 ## Local Development

 - Install [Deno](https://deno.land) using `curl -fsSL https://deno.land/install.sh | sh` or your platform's installer
+- If `deno test` fails to download modules due to TLS errors, ensure your CA certificates are up to date and run tests with `DENO_TLS_CA_STORE=system`
 - Run `npm install`
 - Add `.env` files to root and/or `widget/` with:
   - `VITE_SUPABASE_URL=...`